*Applications for September 2021 intake will open on October 1, 2020*

 Eligible students will have the opportunity to complete a 4-month internship at a marine-related company or agency.

-The internship is an enormously valuable experience for students, and one of the main things that attracts students to our program.
-The Engineering Co-op Office has placed a large number of students in internships, with many of these positions turning into long-term, full-time employment.
+The internship is an enormously valuable experience for students, and one of the main things that attract students to our program.
+A large number of students have secured internships through the support of the Engineering Co-op Office, with many of those positions turning into long-term, full-time employment.

 The industry is engaged in all aspects of the program, from curriculum development to project mentorship, to ensure that students get the right education for the jobs that await them.

 The NAME program has strong ties to the industry locally, nationally, and internationally.
 Industry engagement ranges from program/curriculum development to teaching and mentoring students, to internship partnerships.

 The program’s industry advisory board includes representatives from Canada’s leading ship design, construction, and classification companies.
 This advisory board makes important program decisions such as what is included in the curriculum and the requirements for the internship, to ensure that the program meets industry needs and best prepares students for the careers ahead of them.